 Born and raised in India, my story begins in the early 1970’s.
 I grew up in a joint family in the city of Ahmedabad.

-As a child, I wasn't a big reader but I remember me and my brother listening to many stories.
+As a child, I wasn't a big reader but I remember my brother and I listening to many stories.
 My very first memory is of my grandma telling us a story every night.
 She didn't know how to read or write, but she spoke of several experiences, beliefs, myths, legends, fables and folktales.

 As I grew older, my father got us a membership to the only library in the neighborhood and it was a big deal to both of us.
 Suddenly we had access to thousands of books!
 I grew up reading Enid Blyton, Sir Arthur Conan Doyle, and Nancy Drew.
 Later, Richard Bach, Stephen King, Harkishan Mehta, Vikram Seth, Sidney Sheldon, and Rabindranath Tagore became some of my favorite authors.

 While in school, I learnt dance and music for seven years.
-I graduated in Classical Dances, and any stories were told through BharatNatyam-a dance form.
+I graduated in Classical Dances, and many stories were told through BharatNatyam-a dance form.

 Following high school, I graduated from School Of Architecture where I met my husband.
 We moved to the United States after getting married, and I worked as an Urban Design Consultant for Treasure Coast Regional Planning Council in South Florida before deciding to stay home for our three children.